kugurerdem/vi-llm/README.md

 The tools used include:

 * [simonw/llm](https://github.com/simonw/llm)
-* vipe from the moreutils Linux package"
+* vipe from the moreutils Linux package